| Some may recognize Mark Raffety

 to help me to operate at optimum health and to live a lifestyle that

 helps to promote planetary health.
 Its an all round winner really.
+Helen: In what way did it improve your training?Mark: Quicker recovery for a start.
+I believe that the associated toxins

 that are in flesh and dairy foods leave a